SAT I ®

 DREAM BIG MAKE IT

-Whatever your goals, Sun English is dedicated to helping you make them happen.
+Whatever your goals, SUN English is dedicated to helping you make them happen.
 Master the latest skills, build amazing projects, and advance your career.
 With our unrivaled support and personalized attention we’ll do everything we can to make sure you succeed.
 We’ve got the support you need to turn your dreams into reality.

-Why take this test ?
+Why take this Test?

 The SAT I® is an entrance exam used by most colleges and universities to make admissions decisions.
 It is a multiple-choice, pencil-and-paper test administered by the College Board.
 The purpose of the SAT is to measure a high school student's readiness for college, and provide colleges with one common data point that can be used to compare all applicants.
 College admissions officers will review standardized test scores alongside your high school GPA, the classes you took in high school, letters of recommendation from teachers or mentors, extracurricular activities, admissions interviews, and personal essays.
 How important SAT I® scores are in the college application process varies from school to school.
 Overall, the higher you score on the SAT I® and/or ACT, the more options for attending and paying for college will be available to you.